matheusluna96/matheusluna96/README.md

 With over 5 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 # 🚀 Expertise
-Passionate about crafting interactive and intuitive user experiences, I specialize in front-end web development, combining modern frameworks with best practice design patterns.
-With almost 5 years dedicated to honing my skills in front-end technologies, I've led teams, designed system guidelines, and upheld the highest standards in web performance.
+Passionate about crafting interactive and intuitive user experiences, I specialize in Full-stack development, combining modern frameworks with best practice design patterns.
+With almost 5 years dedicated to honing my skills in Full-stack technologies, I've led teams, designed system guidelines, and upheld the highest standards in web performance.

-In my professional journey, I've proudly served as a Front-end Technical Lead as well, a role where my technical expertise met the challenges of team management.
-Beyond crafting top-tier user interfaces, I embraced the responsibilities of leadership, guiding my team with strategic oversight, and ensuring projects were executed efficiently.

 In addition to my professional pursuits, I've embraced the role of a "content creator" within the technology sphere.
 My approach is distinct; I aim to offer a fresh perspective on tech, blending insights with a dash of humor.

-Outside of the professional environment, I nurture a unique passion: creating "art" using exclusively CSS.
-This activity not only sharpens my technical prowess but also allows me to blend programming and creativity in a uniquely captivating way.

 # 💻 Tech Stack
 ## Front-end